-So, will God forgive us?
-Absolutely yes!
-But we must first admit that we need forgiveness before we can confess our wrongdoings and recieve His absolution.
+Will God forgive us?
+Absolutely, but we must first admit that we need forgiveness before we can confess our wrong doings.
 If we deny our sins, we deny the necessity for forgiveness and therefore deny the need for Christ’s sacrifice.
 If we aren’t willing to admit that we are in need of forgiveness, we can’t be forgiven.
 We must be truthful and honest with God because He already knows everything we think, and sees everything we do.

 Unlike us, when God forgives, He also forgets.
 It’s as if it never happened, it’s totally blotted out from the pages of history, disbursed as far as the east is from the west.
 Once God forgives us, as far as He’s concerned, it never happened!

 Please read the entire story in Luke 15:11-32.
-This is such a wonderful example of how God thinks about every single one of us.
-It really helped me understand how endless God's love is toward us.
+This is such a wonderful example of how God thinks about every single on of us.
+It really helped me understand how endless God's love is toward all of us.
 As you read this, think of “the father” as God, and the “prodigal son” as yourself.

 We all do this very same thing, we go our own way, the worldly way, the “grab all the gusto you can grab” way, and we don't give God’s plan for our lives any thought whatsoever.
 We have our own big plans—our lifelong ambitions!

-Here’s a different way to look at this, think of yourself as a child, God as your dad, and your problem as a broken toy.
-God wants to fix and replace our old worn-out lives and solve our problems, but we hold on to them so tightly that He can’t.
+Here’s a different way to look at this, think of yourself as a child, God as your father, and your problem as a broken toy.
+God wants to fix and replace our old worn out lives and solve our problems, but we hold on to them so tightly that He can’t.
 We start to give it up to Him, but then we grab it back over and over again.